FAQs

 Who can install my stove?

 An experienced Hetas or alternative qualified registered installer should fit a woodburning or multifuel stove.
-If you fit the stove yourself (or hire a non registered installer to do the work), you must inform your local Building Control department BEFORE you begin the installation.
+If you fit the stove yourself (or hire a non registered installer to do the work), you must inform your local Building Control department before you begin the installation.
 If you are considering a gas stove then the installer should be Gas Safe registered.
-Give us a call and we can arrange an installation quote.

 What is an Ecodesign Ready stove?